ortus-boxlang/boxlang-docs/language/components/functions.md

 }
 ```

-Please note that in Boxlang you can also declare these attributes via annotations in the comments section:
+Please note that in BoxLang you can also declare these attributes via annotations in the comments section:

 ```java
 /**